 Several types of tests are often used to verify that performance goals are meeting their expected results.
 Some, such as stress tests, monitor stress and how well the product is handling, for instance, a substantial increase in users.
 Others, such as endurance tests, conduct tests over a longer period of time to ensure the software or software application can maintain the expected load.
 Other types of performance tests include:

-Ultimately, performance testing can serve a variety of purposes.
+Performance metrics can serve a variety of purposes when it comes to functional testing.
 It can measure different aspects of the product to ensure it can handle an expected workload, it can verify that the product meets specifications previously laid out and it can also identify performance bottlenecks before launch.
 Just remember to implement performance testing early in the game so that you can better serve your customers and organization’s bottom line.